 He termed the crisis “a cycle of human suffering I am determined to end.”

 The president said the $5.7 billion he has requested from Congress is a figure provided to him by ICE (Immigration and Customs Enforcement Agency), law enforcement professionals, and border agents.
 He went on to say that his plan is based on “common sense,” declaring that the impasse over border security could be solved “in a 45-minute meeting.”
 He decried the privileged patrons who are dead set against a physical barrier on the border who protect themselves with walls on their own property, saying the construction of a wall is necessary “not because we hate the people outside it, but because we love the people inside it.”

 The president closed with an impassioned plea for action from Congress, saying his call to arms represents “a choice between right and wrong, a choice between justice and injustice….I swore to protect our country, and that is what I will always do, so help me God.”

 Next, the president will meet with congressional leaders – their third meeting since the shutdown began — and will visit the southern border.
-Judging by Trump’s continued insistence on billions in funding for border security and Democrats’ stubborn refusal to bend, the prospects for ending the deadlock anytime soon appear bleak.We value your comments!
-Please weigh in on our comment section below.
+Judging by Trump’s continued insistence on billions in funding for border security and Democrats’ stubborn refusal to bend, the prospects for ending the deadlock anytime soon appear bleak.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com